 As the son of a state senator and nephew of a U.S. senator and ambassador, Dan acquired an early interest in politics and public service.
-While a student at Yale University, he served two terms as head of the student government, received the John C. Schroeder Prize for Leadership, rowed on a Henley-finalist crew team, and graduated in 1981 with honors in the field of Political Science.
+While a student at Yale University, he served two terms as head of the student government, received the John C. Schroeder Prize for Leadership, rowed on a Henley-finalist crew team, and graduated in 1981 with honors and distinction in the field of Political Science.

 Dan experienced several life-changing events as a teenager that greatly influenced him.
 This took him on a faith journey that refocused his attention toward God.

 He took action on this following college, where he spent two years serving and learning alongside the pastor and people of the Duncairn Presbyterian Church, in Belfast, Northern Ireland.
 There he worked among the area’s youth, started a ministry that brought together Protestant and Catholic senior adults, helped to start an ecumenical community service center (the 174 Trust), served as a part-time hospital chaplain, and played semi-pro basketball on one of the province’s few Protestant-Catholic teams.